What is the Mission of Chesapeake Academy?

-No student should be discouraged from applying to Chesapeake due to financial reasons.
+No parent should be discouraged from applying to Chesapeake due to financial reasons.
 Financial assistance is available on a limited and confidential basis.
-All assistance is awarded on the basis of need and requires a Parents’ Financial Statement (PFS) from the School and Student Service for Financial Aid (SSS) as well as the CA Financial Assistance application and a copy of the most recent tax return and W-2.
+All assistance is awarded on the basis of need and requires a Parents’ Financial Statement (PFS) from the School and Student Service for Financial Aid (SSS) as well as a copy of the most recent tax return and W-2.

-Students who are accepted into the School after March will be considered for financial assistance until such time as all funds have been allocated.
+Applicants who are accepted to Chesapeake Academy after March will be considered for financial assistance until such time as all funds have been allocated.
 All financial assistance decisions are held in the strictest confidence.
-Applicants must be accepted into the School before being considered for financial assistance.
+Applicants must be accepted into the Academy before being considered for financial assistance.

 As a small school, we ask that each family stretch their education dollars, and many make sacrifices for their students to attend.
 Every student at Chesapeake Academy receives financial support as tuition only covers about 70 cents of each dollar of expense.
-We raise the other 30 cents through charitable giving to the Annual Fund and various fund raising events.
-The Academy trustees are committed to maintaining affordable tuition and a strong Scholarship Assistance Program.
+We raise the other 30 cents through charitable giving to the Bell Tower Fund and various fund raising events.
+The Academy trustees are committed to maintaining affordable tuition and a strong Financial Assistance Program.

 Click here for Frequently Asked Questions regarding Financial Assistance at Chesapeake Academy.